Cincinesh/tue/README.md

 Advantages Over GLM
 -------------------
-[GLM](https://github.com/g-truc/glm) is great and currently provides a lot of features Tuesday simply doesn't (yet).
+[GLM](https://github.com/g-truc/glm) is great and currently provides a lot of features Tuesday simply does not (yet).
 Tuesday does, however, provide the following unique features:

 - The dimensions of [vector](docs/headers/vec.md) and